awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

 1. Submit your qualified board for listing in the AWS Partner Device Catalog through the [Device Listing Portal](https://partnercentral.awspartner.com/DeviceListPage) on APN Partner Central\.
 All submissions require an AWS IoT Device Tester test result file that indicates that you passed all mandatory test cases\.
 You must be a registered APN Partner to submit your board for listing\.

-You can use the [FreeRTOS Qualification Checklist](afq-checklist.md) to keep track of the list of required steps for qualification\.
+You can use the [FreeRTOS qualification checklist](afq-checklist.md) to keep track of the list of required steps for qualification\.